RemyVim/ink-if-story-template/docs/guides/beginner-guide.md

 ---
 layout: default
-title: A Complete Beginner's Guide
+title: Beginner's Guide
-toc: true
 description: >-
   Publish your first Ink interactive fiction game with the Ink Story Template.
-  No programming required: from zero to live on itch.io in under an hour.
+  Step-by-step tutorial from installing Inky to live on itch.io.
+No coding required.
 ---
 # A Complete Beginner's Guide